gwochy/alx-system_engineering-devops/0x00-shell_basics/README.md

 file /tmp/iamafile // creating file type iamafile in /tmp

 ln -s /bin/ls __ls__ // this creates a symbolic link to directory /bin/ls

+cp -un*.html ../  // this copies all new html files to the parent directory